mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 Here, *Exposure.csv* is the exposure/gene expression data for a specific tissue from GTEx and *annotation.csv* is the rs-ID annotation file on GTEx.
 You will be returned *.csv* file with the annotated rs-ID’s in the same directory as your *Exposure.csv* file.

-You can now structure this data in format of TwSampleMR as given in **Section 4.3**.
+You can now structure this data in format of TwoSampleMR as given in **Section 4.3**.
 To save the effort of going from GTEx exposure data to data usable in the MRBase package, we have GTEx exposure data aligned with corresponding rs-ID’s and structured in the MRBase format, available at https://drive.google.com/drive/folders/14u2dN8k3OwnZZkSkAQFN0ndboTFJFH-J?usp=share_link.

 ## 4.3 Make sure the GTEx data is in the format required by the MR-Base package